Human: Etymology and definition

 Carl Linnaeus coined the name Homo sapiens.

 All modern humans are classified into the species Homo sapiens, coined by Carl Linnaeus in his 1735 work Systema Naturae.
 The generic name Homo is a learned 18th-century derivation from Latin homō, which refers to humans of either sex.
 The word human can refer to all members of the Homo genus.
 The name Homo sapiens means 'wise man' or 'knowledgeable man'.
-There is disagreement if certain extinct members of the genus, namely Neanderthals, should be included as a separate species of humans or as a subspecies of H. sapiens.
+There is disagreement about whether certain extinct members of the genus, namely Neanderthals, should be included as a separate species of humans or as a subspecies of H. sapiens.

 Human is a loanword of Middle English from Old French humain, ultimately from Latin hūmānus, the adjectival form of homō ('man' – in the sense of humanity).
 The native English term man can refer to the species generally (a synonym for humanity) as well as to human males.
 It may also refer to individuals of either sex.

-Despite the fact that the word animal is colloquially used as an antonym for human, and contrary to a common biological misconception, humans are animals.
-The word person is often used interchangeably with human, but philosophical debate exists as to whether personhood applies to all humans or all sentient beings, and further if a human can lose personhood (such as by going into a persistent vegetative state) and what is the beginning of human personhood.
+Although the word animal is colloquially used as an antonym for human, and contrary to a common biological misconception, humans are animals.
+The word person is often used interchangeably with human, but philosophical debate exists as to whether personhood applies to all humans or all sentient beings, and further if a human can lose personhood (such as by going into a persistent vegetative state) and what the beginning of human personhood is.

 Evolution

-Humans belong to the biological family of apes (superfamily Hominoidea).
+Humans belong to the biological family of great apes (family Hominidae, superfamily Hominoidea).
 The lineage of apes that eventually gave rise to humans first split from gibbons (family Hylobatidae), next orangutans (genus Pongo), then gorillas (genus Gorilla), and finally, chimpanzees and bonobos (genus Pan).
-The last split, between the human and chimpanzee–bonobo lineages, took place around 8–4 million years ago, in the late Miocene epoch.
-During this split, chromosome 2 was formed from the joining of two other chromosomes, leaving humans with only 23 pairs of chromosomes, compared to 24 for the other apes.
+The last split, between the human and chimpanzee–bonobo lineages, took place around 4-8 million years ago, in the late Miocene epoch.
+During this split, chromosome 2 was formed in humans from the joining of two other chromosomes, leaving humans with only 23 pairs of chromosomes, compared to 24 for the other apes.
 Following their split with chimpanzees and bonobos, the hominins diversified into many species and at least two distinct genera.
 All but one of these lineages – representing the genus Homo and its sole extant species Homo sapiens – are now extinct.